 Make sure they're easy to clean and it's not brain surgery to take them apart and put them back together.
 Or else, McManus warned, "You'll never use them."

-Using her tips, we've rounded up the top places to buy the best blenders, at every price point.
+Using her tips, we've rounded up the top places to buy the best blenders, at every price.

 From specialty margarita mixers to standard, high-powered Ninjas, the giant online retailer has the largest selection of juicers and blenders on the internet.
 Plus, there are thousands of reviews to help narrow your search, and Amazon Prime members will get free two-day shipping.